How to Create a Dashboard in Google Sheets in 3 Easy Steps

 Step 1: Connect Google Sheets

-Next, choose the specific Sheet you want to pull data from and press Continue.
+Next, choose the specific Sheet you want to pull data from and press Select file.

 Once you have selected your preferred sheet, the data will appear on your screen with each column defined.
 Now it’s time to begin creating a custom metric.